The Illustrated London News 1905-07

 It was the great Frank Petta of happy memory who had collected all of Chesterton’s ILN essays, and it was an English professor from Indiana University who edited and annotated all 1575 (or so) of them.
 Larry Clipper’s achievement has never been properly acknowledged.

-Some would argue that it is the first volume of the ILN essays is the best of the bunch.
+Some would argue that the first volume of the ILN essays is the best of the bunch.
 Let them argue that.
 In their favor there is the fact it includes the essays that gave birth to All Things Considered (“On Running After One’s Hat,” “Woman,” “Wine When It is Red,” etc.).
 Also in their favor is that so many of the essays in this collection had never been reprinted anywhere else.
 And then there is the experience of watching the beginning of Chesterton’s historic tenure as the Our Note-Book columnist for this distinguished paper, to which he would contribute a weekly essay, with only two interruptions, for the next 31 years, right up until the week of his death.
 This would be Chesterton’s pulpit, providing him with a steady income and a ready audience.